-Due to how the blade is mounted and the adjustability for bevel cuts, the miter saw is the winner for precision and versatility.
+Due to how the blade is mounted and the adjustability for bevel cuts, the miter saw particularly a compact miter saw model is the winner for precision and versatility.
 The downside is they cannot handle larger pieces.
 The moveable arm which the blade is mounted on also gives users more flexibility when angling the cut.

 The table saw is best for large pieces of wood, which makes the cut job less detailed.
 It can do long straight cut jobs but is not a match for miter saws when it comes to smaller jobs.
 Our experts say the table saw is great for a rip job, but isn’t as equipped to handle angular cut needs.